Carl Anthony

-Carl Anthony (born February 8, 1939) is a social and environmental justice leader, is an American architect, regional planner, and author.
-He is the founding director of Urban Habitat which primarily focused on the environmental movement to confront issues of race and class structure.
-In addition, He is the founder and co-director of Breakthrough Communities, a project dedicated to building multiracial leadership for sustainable communities in California and the rest of the nation and was the former President of the Earth Island Institute.
+Carl Anthony (February 8, 1939 – April 4, 2026) was an American social environmental justice leader, architect, regional planner, and author.
+He was the founding director of Urban Habitat which primarily focused on the environmental movement to confront issues of race and class structure.
+In addition, he was the founder and co-director of Breakthrough Communities, a project dedicated to building multiracial leadership for sustainable communities in California and the rest of the nation, and was the former President of the Earth Island Institute.

 Carl Anthony was born in a predominantly African American neighborhood, Kingsessing, in Philadelphia, Pennsylvania.
 His parents, Lewis Anthony (born William Edwards) and Mildred Anthony (née Cokine), sent Carl and his older brother Lewie to B.B.
 Comegys, an integrated elementary school in which only about a dozen of the 300 students were African American, rather than the neighborhood school called Alexander Wilson, which was only a block away from their home.
 They later went on to attend Dobbins Vocational School, where Anthony was enrolled in the carpentry and cabinet-making shop.
 His teachers were impressed by his drawings and suggested that he transfer to the architectural drafting homeroom, where he fostered his interest in architecture.

 Carl Anthony studied and took inspiration from Dogon architecture in Africa.

 Education

 Anthony received a professional degree in architecture at Columbia University in 1969 to gain an understanding of architecture and ways to implement projects.
 Upon his graduation, he was awarded the William Kinne Fellowship, a grant to enrich students' education through travel.
 Anthony visited traditional towns and villages in West Africa, studying the ways in which people utilized their few resources to shape their environments.
-He returned from Africa in 1971 where he was offered a position as an assistant professor at California-Berkley College of Natural Resources where he resided for ten years.
+He returned from Africa in 1971 where he was offered a position as an assistant professor at the University of California, Berkeley College of Natural Resources where he resided for ten years.
 After leaving Berkeley college, Anthony developed the Urban Habitat program.

 Urban Habitat (1989–2000)

 Anthony served as President of Earth Island Institute from 1991 to 1998.
 In spring 1996, he was an appointed fellow at the Institute of Politics, housed within the John F. Kennedy School of Government, at Harvard University.
 Alongside his colleague Luke Cole at the California Rural Legal Assistance Foundation, Anthony founded and published the Race, Poverty, and the Environmental Journal, which was the United States’ first environmental justice periodical.
-In 1989, Anthony founded Earth Island Institute's Urban Habitat Program with David Bower and Karl Linn, the mission of which is to combine education with advocacy and coalition building to advance environmental and social justice in low-income communities in the Bay Area.
+In 1989, Anthony founded Earth Island Institute's Urban Habitat Program with David Brower and Karl Linn, the mission of which is to combine education with advocacy and coalition building to advance environmental and social justice in low-income communities in the Bay Area.
 He served as the initiative's Executive Director until 2000.
 Anthony directed various projects of Urban Habitat which worked to promote environmental leadership in communities consisting of primarily people of color to challenge environmental stability throughout the lens of race and poverty.
 Here are some examples: